aditya30394/aditya30394.github.io/src/content/timeline/tamu.md

 order: 3
 ---

-Earned Master of Computer Science degree with a perfect **4.0 GPA** while contributing to the academic community and building technical expertise.
+Earned Master of Computer Science degree with a perfect 4.0 GPA while contributing to the academic community and building technical expertise.

-## 🎓 Academic Highlights
+## 🎓 Highlights

-- **GPA:** 4.0/4.0 (Perfect Score)
+- **GPA:** 4.0/4.0
 - Worked as Graduate Assistant in the Department of Information Technology
 - Served as Treasurer for Computer Science Graduate Student Association (CSEGSA)

-## 📚 Key Coursework

-Cloud Computing • Artificial Intelligence • Machine Learning • Information Retrieval • Natural Language Processing
+- **Key Coursework:** Cloud Computing, AI, Machine Learning, Information Retrieval, Natural Language Processing